Sl1va/LinuxSandboxingResearch/mechanisms/chroot/Readme.md

 # Chroot

 ## Review
-chroot (change root) is a Unix command that allows you to change the root directory for a process and its children to a different location in the filesystem.
-It creates a virtualized environment where the specified directory becomes the new root directory, and any access to files and directories outside of that directory is restricted.

-Chroot is commonly used for sandboxing or isolating processes.
-By setting up a chroot environment, you can create a restricted environment in which you can execute applications or processes without risking the security or stability of the main system.
+`Chroot` is an operation that enables the current running process and its child processes to perceive a different root directory.
+When a program is executed within this modified environment, it is confined to accessing only the files and commands within the designated directory tree.
+This confinement creates a restricted environment known as a `chroot jail`, preventing access to resources outside of it.

 It's important to note that while chroot provides some level of isolation, it is not a foolproof security measure.
 It is still possible for processes to escape the chroot environment if they have vulnerabilities or if the chroot environment is not properly set up.

 ## Demonstration

-To create an isolated environment for running potentially suspicious applications, we obtain a rootfs (https://cdimage.ubuntu.com/ubuntu-base/releases/22.04/release/), which serves as the foundation.
-This rootfs consists of a foundational Ubuntu version that includes all the essential files needed to execute our program securely within this confined environment.
+To create an isolated environment for running potentially suspicious applications, we obtain a `rootfs` (https://cdimage.ubuntu.com/ubuntu-base/releases/22.04/release/), which serves as the foundation.
+This `rootfs` consists of a foundational Ubuntu version that includes all the essential files needed to execute our program securely within this confined environment.
 We will execute a series of commands to set up the sandbox environment.

 ```
 cp -r ./suspicious_app ~/sandbox